Find Affordable College Courses

 After completing their Bachelor's Degree, astronomy graduates from University of Arizona carry an average student debt load of $24,370.

-University of Michigan - Ann Arbor did quite well in this year’s ranking of the most popular places for astronomy and astrophysics students to get a bachelor’s degree.
-It came in at #14 on the list.
-Located in the medium-sized city of Ann Arbor, U-M is a public school with a fairly large student population.
+With a ranking of #14, University of Michigan - Ann Arbor did quite well on this year’s most popular schools for astronomy and astrophysics students working on their bachelor’s degree.
+Located in the midsize city of Ann Arbor, U-M is a public school with a very large student population.

 Of the 19 students majoring in astronomy at U-M, 68% are male and 32% are female.